 The five Metropolitan Planning Organizations in Colorado are in urban areas having populations greater than 50,000.
+Each MPO is also required to develop a short-term Transportation Improvement Program (TIP), similar to the STIP.
 Colorado's MPOs are:

 - Denver Regional Council of Governments (DRCOG), comprised of the Denver metropolitan area - Grand Valley MPO (GVMPO), comprised of the City of Grand Junction and Mesa County - North Front Range MPO (NFRMPO), comprised of the cities of Fort Collins, Loveland, and Greeley - Pikes Peak Area Council of Governments (PPACG), comprised of the Colorado Springs metropolitan area - Pueblo Area Council of Governments (PACOG), comprised of the City of Pueblo and Pueblo County